-- Part-time application and \$40 fee. - Bachelor's degree in education or other applicable degree from a regionally accredited college or university.
+- Part-time application and \$40 fee - Bachelor's degree in education or other applicable degree from a regionally accredited college or university

-The master of education requires the student to earn a minimum of 36 hours for each specialization.
-Each specialization shares a common foundations core of 7 hours and a research core of 6 hours.
+The master of education requires the student to earn a minimum of 36 semester hours for each specialization.
+Each specialization shares a common foundations core of 7 semester hours and a research core of 6 hours.
 Within the foundations and research core requirements there are some choices that can be made by students:

-Foundations Core (7 hours) EDFL 670 Ethical Foundations of Education 3 Or EDFL 671 Ethical Perspectives on Leadership 3 (ethics course varies by specialization) EDFL 700 Introduction to Research Design and Statistics 4 Research Core (6 hours) Select one of the following research methods courses: EDFL 701 Quantitative Methods EDFL 702 Qualitative Methods 2 2 Select one of the following specific research design courses: EDFL 706 Experimental Research Designs EDFL 707 Survey Research Designs EDFL 708 Program Evaluation Designs EDFL 709 Ethnographic Research Designs EDFL 710 Historical Research Designs 2 2 2 2 2 2 Complete research with advisor and Research Project Committee: EDFL 714 Master's Research I EDFL 715 Master's Research II 2(required) 1-4(optional if research project not completed)
+Foundations Core (7 semester hours)

+EDFL 670 Ethical Foundations of Education 3

+Or (ethics course varies by specialization)

+EDFL 671 Ethical Perspectives on Educational Leadership 3

+EDFL 700 Introduction to Research Design and Statistics 4

+Research Core (6 semester hours)

+Select one of the following research methods courses:

+EDFL 701 Quantitative Research Methods 2

+EDFL 702 Qualitative Research Methods 2

+Select one of the following specific research design courses:

+EDFL 706 Experimental Research Designs 2

+EDFL 707 Survey Research Designs 2

+EDFL 708 Program Evaluation Research Designs 2

+EDFL 709 Ethnographic Research Designs 2

+Complete research with advisor and research project committee:

+EDFL 714 Master's Research I (required)

+EDFL 715 Master's Research II (optional)